 Without trackBy, Angular destroys and recreates all DOM elements when the array changes.
 With trackBy, it only updates elements that actually changed.

-"Walk me through diagnosing a slow Angular application."
+"Walk me through diagnosing a slow Angular application" is a common follow-up.

 "I follow this process: